FREQUENTLY ASKED QUESTIONS

 • How innovative is the project?

-• How accurate and consistent is the solution at solving the problem?
+• How accurate and consistent is the solution to solve the problem?

 • How impactful is the solution?